SumoLogic/sumologic-documentation/docs/cse/match-lists-suppressed-lists/standard-match-lists.md

 **Description:** Users that are known to be involved with specific administrative or privileged activity.

 The following Cloud SIEM rules refer to this match list:
 * Okta Admin App Accessed
+* Okta - First Seen user Accessing Admin Application

+### OneLogin_Untrusted_Location

+**Target column:** Username (`Username`)

+**Description:** Users that are known to be involved with specific administrative or privileged activity.

+The following Cloud SIEM rules refer to this match list:
+* OneLogin - API Credentials - Key Used from Untrusted Location

 ### palo_alto_sinkhole_ips